 - Produced at Wild Turkey Distillery and bottled and/or initially available for sale within the same calendar year.
 That means no dusties or bottles from previous years.

 With that said, I proudly present Rare Bird 101’s The Best of Wild Turkey 2019.
-Enjoy!

 Best Design (2019) – Campari Whiskey Barons Bond & Lillard (Batch 2)

 Campari Whiskey Barons aren’t strangers to these lists.
-Back in 2017, Bond & Lillard Batch 1, along with its co-release, Old Ripy, received my Best Design recognition.
+Back in 2017, Bond & Lillard Batch 1, along with its co-release, Old Ripy, received my Best Design award.
 Outside of a new batch number, there were no apparent changes in Bond & Lillard’s design for batch 2.
 There was also no change in how stellar I think it looks.
-Countless bottles attempt to recreate or reimagine pre-Prohibition and medicinal whiskey styles, but few – very few – achieve it with sheer classic elegance.
+Countless bottles attempt to recreate or reimagine pre-Prohibition and medicinal whiskey styles, but very few achieve it with sheer classic elegance.
 Once again, bravissimo Campari design team!

 Best Straight Bourbon (2019) – Wild Turkey 101

 What can be said about Wild Turkey 101 that hasn’t been said already?
-Those seeking a flavorful, well-crafted and versatile bourbon without breaking the bank need only look to Wild Turkey 101.
+Those seeking a flavorful, well-crafted and versatile bourbon without breaking the bank need only look for Wild Turkey 101.
 It’s as simple as that.